California requires employers to pay overtime to non-exempt employees as follows:

 If you have been unlawfully paid a fixed daily rate for all hours worked, you have likely lost several thousand dollars in unpaid overtime compensation.
 Under California law, you can file a lawsuit against your employer for these substantial abuses, which, if you win, would entitle you all your unpaid overtime, liquidated damages – which doubles the amount you are owed in unpaid overtime – interest, and the costs incurred and the fees earned by your attorneys who represented you in your case.

-If you have suffered from wage theft from an unlawful daily rate pay structure, please contact our office immediately, as there may be a limited timeframe for you to bring your claim for unpaid overtime wages.
+If you have suffered from wage theft from an unlawful daily rate pay structure, please contact our California Overtime Lawyers immediately, as there may be a limited timeframe for you to bring your claim for unpaid overtime wages.

 One of the most common ways employers violate California’s Overtime Laws is by not adjusting the regular rate of hourly pay for overtime work when they pay employees a combination of an hourly wage and bonuses.
 When an employer pays an hourly wage and what is called a “non-discretionary bonus,” meaning a bonus you are guaranteed when you reach certain goals, your employer must pay you more for your overtime hours than simply multiplying your regular hourly rate times the applicable overtime rate for all overtime you work.